 Mr. Lutes has a deep understanding of managed care markets and regulation.
 He is consulted by a variety of providers and payors in structuring innovative payment arrangements.
 Additionally, he counsels on hospital and physician ventures and compliance issues and in the area of information privacy and security.
 Mr. Lutes has developed privacy and security audit tools which support client compliance needs.

-He has been selected to the Washington DC Super Lawyers list (2007 to 2010, 2013, 2014) in the areas of Health Care and Antitrust Litigation and honored by Nightingales as a leading health care antitrust lawyer.
+He has been selected to the Washington DC Super Lawyers list (2007 to 2010, 2013 to 2015) in the areas of Health Care and Antitrust Litigation and honored by Nightingales as a leading health care antitrust lawyer.
 He is ranked among the "Leaders in Their Field" by Chambers USA (2010 to 2014) and recommended by The Legal 500 United States (2014).

 Typical engagements include: